If you’re a fan of Vikings, Norse mythology or just cool ancient stuff in general, then you’ll want to learn more about runes.

 What are Viking runes?

-So, what exactly are Viking runes?
-Well, they’re essentially individual symbols or characters that represent specific sounds and meanings.
+Runes are essentially individual symbols or characters that represent specific sounds and meanings.

 These symbols make up the writing system that was used by the Vikings and other Germanic peoples in the early Middle Ages.